panrg/questions/draft-irtf-panrg-questions.md

 applications to use these properties to select paths through the Internet for their traffic.
-This document poses questions in path-aware networking open as of 2019, that must be answered in the design, development, and deployment of path-aware intetnetworks.
+This document poses questions in path-aware networking open as of 2019, that must be answered in the design, development, and deployment of path-aware internetworks.
 It was originally written to frame discussions in the Path Aware Networking proposed Research Group (PANRG), and has been published to snapshot current thinking in this space.